The best local moving companies in Kentucky

 - In the most recent presidential race, both Kentucky and North Carolina leaned Republican.

 - North Carolina has a higher crime rate than Kentucky, with a crime index of 24.69 compared to 16.63.
-While a higher statewide crime rate isn’t necessarily a reason to rule out your move, it’s smart to research specific neighborhoods, stay aware of local safety, and think about how it might affect your daily life.
+While a statewide crime rate isn’t a dealbreaker, it’s smart to research neighborhoods.

 Comparing the pros of Kentucky vs. North Carolina